Evidence-based health education and wellness guidance you can trust.

 What we mean by “Driving Chronic Illness”

-When we say Driving Chronic Illness, we refer to the combination of risk factors and circumstances that increase the likelihood of persistent conditions such as diabetes, heart disease, chronic respiratory disease, autoimmune disorders, chronic pain syndromes, and many others.
-Driving Chronic Illness includes genetics, lifestyle, environmental exposures, and social determinants — all contributing to whether someone develops and how someone lives with a long-term condition.
-Understanding Driving Chronic Illness helps target prevention and care.
+When we say Driving Chronic Illness, we refer to the combination of risk factors and circumstances that increase the likelihood of persistent conditions such as diabetes, heart disease, chronic respiratory disease, autoimmune disorders, and chronic pain syndromes.
+These drivers include genetics, lifestyle choices, environmental exposures, and social determinants, all of which influence both the development of a condition and how a person lives with it long term.
+Understanding these factors helps target more effective prevention and care strategies.

 The global burden: why Driving Chronic Illness matters now